 Lust is a sin of excess desire.
 The corollary, often forgotten, is that desire in moderated form is not sinful.

 This philosophical background is worth rehearsing because Purgatorio 26 is one of Dante’s more radical and astonishing canti, for the simple reason that Dante features on this terrace not one but two distinct groups of lustful souls.
+Both are purging excess sexual desire.
 One group is purging what Dante calls “hermaphrodite” desire, desire for the other sex.
 The second group is purging what Dante calls sodomitic desire: same-sex desire (Dante’s examples of Caesar and Sodom do not suggest the presence of women in this group).

 The commentary tradition does not do nearly enough to help readers understand that Dante’s inclusion of sodomites among those purging their lust in Purgatory is truly progressive and unconventional.
 Thankfully, Chiavacci Leonardi is clear, as many commentators still are not, that one group of souls on the final terrace of the mountain is heterosexual and the other homosexual (I use these terms here in order to communicate to my readers while knowing that they are anachronistic and therefore inaccurate).
 Chiavacci Leonardi writes: “La seconda schiera è dunque composta da sodomiti, che a differenza dell’Inferno, dove stanno tra i violenti contro natura, sono qui posti tra i lussuriosi, data la diversa suddivisione delle colpe (i vizi capitali) propria del secondo regno” (The second line of souls is therefore composed of sodomites: unlike in Inferno, where the sodomites are among the violent against nature, here the sodomites are placed among the lustful, given the divergent subdivision of sin [here based on the capital vices] proper to the second realm).

-In moving from the sin (action) that is punished in hell to the vice (underlying impulse) that is cleansed in purgatory, Dante decides to include homosexuality — which in Hell is not a form of lust, but a sin of violence against nature — as a form of lust, alongside heterosexuality.
+In moving from the sin (action) that is punished in Hell to the vice (underlying impulse) that is cleansed in Purgatory, Dante decides to include sodomy, a form of non-normative desire — which in Hell he classifies not as a form of lust, but as a sin of violence against nature — alongside normative desire.